emmasherman/Data_146test/Project1.md

 Import math

 By importing each of these libraries it allows the user to use the functions without having to write it themselves.
 Using an alias, such as when you are importing numpy and pandas allows people to use the alias, which is faster and shorter, when calling the functions that they want to use.
 Now instead of having to type out pandas every time the user only has to type out pd.

+# Describe what is a data frame?
+Identify a library of functions that is particularly useful for working with data frames.
+In order to read a file in its remote location within the file system of your operating system, which command would you use?
+Provide an example of how to read a file and import it into your work session in order to create a new data frame.
+Also, describe why specifying an argument within a read_() function can be significant.
+Does data that is saved as a file in a different type of format require a particular argument in order for a data frame to be successfully imported?
+Also, provide an example that describes a data frame you created.
+How do you determine how many rows and columns are in a data frame?
+Is there an alternate terminology for describing rows and columns?

+A data frame is a table of data that is represented in rows and columns.
+The most useful library for working with data frames is pandas.
+To import data, you have to use the read read_csv() function.

+For example:

+1.assign your file to an object so you can specify where the file is located: path = ‘gapminder.tsv’ 2.import your data using the read_csv() function.
+Put the library and then the command itself and you do not want to forget to specify the argument to say that the file is tab separated: data = pd.read_csv(path, sep = ‘\t’)